pbl64k/icfpc2016/README.md

 entirety -- e.g., squash folds never even occurred to me -- but I did come up with a couple of problems that looked like they would be hard to solve for people who might think JS app's folds were all that was allowed.
-I encoded them by hand and submitted them as my first few problems for the lightning round.
+I encoded them by hand and submitted them as my first few problems for the main round.
 Judging by mid-contest stats, those turned out to be reasonably resilient, as by that point there were only a couple of perfect solutions to those.
 Granted, that likely has changed by the end of the contest.

 As an aside, I was basically giving up on my lightning round rush at this point.
-Given the contest formula, an all out attack on lightning required ignoring the construction of problems for the main round, at least with constrained resources involved in soloing.
+Given the contest formula, an all-out attack on lightning required ignoring the construction of problems for the main round, at least with constrained resources involved in soloing.
-Well, jabber.ru did fine, or so it seems.
-I'm not Alexey, to put it mildly.
+Well, of course jabber.ru did fine, or so it seems.
+But I'm not Alexey, to put it mildly.

-While trying to make the problems more complicated to solve, I had a vague notion of using large primes to... (noise of mental breakdown) In hindsight, the idea was idiotic, or at least my exection of it was, but I ran with it for a while, and submitted a bunch of problems that weren't any harder than the default unit square for any reasonable solver.
+While trying to make the problems more complicated to solve, I had a vague notion of using large primes to... (noise of mental breakdown) In hindsight, the idea was idiotic, or at least my execution of it was, but I ran with it for a while, and submitted a bunch of problems that weren't any harder than the default unit square for any reasonable solver.